atrabels/starter-hugo-academic/content/authors/admin/_index.md

 I am an Assistant Professor of [Computer Science at Lakehead University](https://www.lakeheadu.ca/programs/undergraduate-programs/computer-science), Thunder Bay, Ontario, Canada.
 My broad research interests relate to Artificial Intelligence, Applied Machine Leanrning, Data Mining and Natural Language Processing.
 I work on Unsupervised Automatic Contention Analysis and Summarization in Unstructured Text, Stance and Dubious Content Detection from Social Media, Emotion Recognition and Generation in Conversational Text.

 Prior to this position, I have been a Postdoctoral Fellow of the [Alberta Machine Intelligence Institute (Amii)](https://www.amii.ca/)   in the [Computing Science Department at the University of Alberta](https://www.ualberta.ca/computing-science/index.html), Canada.
-I completed my Ph.D. at the University of Alberta, under the supervision of [Pr.
-Osmar R. Zaïane](https://webdocs.cs.ualberta.ca/~zaiane/).
+I completed my Ph.D. at the University of Alberta, under the supervision of [Prof. Osmar R. Zaïane](https://webdocs.cs.ualberta.ca/~zaiane/).
 I hold an M.Sc. in Computer Science from the University of Montreal, Canada.
 I received my B.Sc. in Computer Science and Management from the University of Tunis, Tunisia.

 **For potential or current graduate students** interested to working with me, please send me your C.V. and a cover letter describing your background and potential interest to my research area.</div>